suric-at/artikodin/README.md

 - `configuration/approvers.yaml` to configure the default approvers, containing a list of `Approver` objects (see below)
 - `configuration/repositories.yaml` to configure the default repositories to consider in freeze windows, containing a list of `Repository` objects (see below)
 - `configuration/schedules/` to configure the freeze windows, with each individual file in that directory (allows for subdirectories) containing a `FreezeWindow` object (see below)

+You will also need to setup a repository in which the exception requests will be opened.
+You need to copy the contents of `template/exceptions-repository-workflows/` into the `.github/workflows/` directory of that repository.
+This is the repository for which the Artikodin controller will need access.

 #### The `Approver` object